iarroyof/rl4kbc-csr/README.md

     <div>
         <h3>Getting Started</h3>
         <h4>- Streamlit</h4>
-        <p>KICoDi is an <a href="https://docs.streamlit.io/library/get-started" target="_blank">Streamlit</a> based application.
+        <p>RL4KBC&CSR is an <a href="https://docs.streamlit.io/library/get-started" target="_blank">Streamlit</a> based application.
 The <highl>.streamlit</highl> directory contains <highl>.toml</highl> file used to customize the background color, fonts, text color and more.
 With Streamlit, we manage three sections of the application in <highl>main.py</highl>via sidebar settings: 'Home', 'Inference' and 'Authors'.
 If you want to change the information showed in these pages, you must go to <highl>media/text</highl> and modify .txt files.
 Streamlit supports markdown and html as markup languages. </p>
         <h4>- Main</h4>
         <p><highl>main.py</highl> is script you need to execute in order to run the application.
 It calls two scripts located in <highl>src/</highl> that perform the predictions tasks.
         </p>